 Anti-inflammatory medications, both over-the-counter and prescription, can help control pain and inflammation during a flare up.
 Other medications can help prevent the flare ups that can cause pain and damage to your joints.

 In some cases, resting the affected joints can help relieve pain.
-In others, people will find that regular exercise of the affected joints can relieve pain and stiffness.
+In others, people will find that regular exercise and/or stretching of the affected joints can relieve pain and stiffness.
 Physical therapy may be ordered to help strengthen the muscles that control those joints and to alleviate pain and swelling.

 Foods that are rich in omega-3 fatty acids can help curb inflammation.
 These include fatty fish like salmon, sardines, trout and mackerel.
-If you do not like fish, you can add omega-3 fatty acids to your diet with flax seed oil, walnuts and purslane, a vegetable that is available in many Mexican and Asian markets.
+If you do not like fish, you can add omega-3 fatty acids to your diet with flax seed oil, walnuts or purslane, a vegetable that is available in many Mexican and Asian markets.